omkaranustoop/Reddit-Flair-Predictor/README.md

 ### Approach

-Going through various literatures available for text processing and suitable machine learning algorithms for text classification, I based my approach using [[2]](https://towardsdatascience.com/multi-class-text-classification-model-comparison-and-selection-5eb066197568) which described various machine learning models like Naive-Bayes, Linear SVM and Logistic Regression for text classification with code snippets.
-Along with this, I tried other models like Random Forest and Multi-Layer Perceptron for the task.
-I have obtained test accuracies on various scenarios which can be found in the next section.
+After studying several methods and going through various literatures on text-classification, I decided to Experiment with classical Machine Learning Models like Random Forest and Extreme Gradient Boosted Trees with/without Oversampling and UnderSampling.
+I also experimented with Deep-Learning Architectures like CNN and LSTM.

 The approach taken for the task is as follows:

-  1. Collect 100 India subreddit data for each of the 12 flairs using `praw` module [[1]](http://www.storybench.org/how-to-scrape-reddit-with-python/).
+  1. Used Reddit Crawl Script to Collect 150 Reddit India SubReddit data for each of the 11 flairs.
-  2. The data includes *title, comments, body, url, author, score, id, time-created* and *number of comments*.
+  2. The data includes *flair,title,score,id,url,number of comments,body,time of creation,author* and *comments*.
   3. For **comments**, only top level comments are considered in dataset and no sub-comments are present.
   4. The ***title, comments*** and ***body*** are cleaned by removing bad symbols and stopwords using `nltk`.
   5. Five types of features are considered for the the given task: